malywut/personal_website/content/blog/posts/6-bookwriting/index.md

 ### The writing
 Once the agreement was signed, I felt that writing the book itself came smoothly.
 Our outline was detailed, I knew what I had to write, and I had a clear idea of the content.
 Olivier and I have different backgrounds and expertise, and the splitting was easy: I would write the chapters on the practical applications, and Olivier would write the chapters closer to theory.

+To be honest though, we did make several changes along the way, for both editions.
+Some small (adding some examples), some big (removing an Appendix in the first edition, and adding one and a new chapter in the second one).

 We used Google Docs, which was very practical to work with, especially with a co-author.
 We could see each other's changes in real-time, and we could comment on each other's work.
 We also used the comments to ask each other questions, to suggest changes, and to give feedback.
+O'Reilly has another solution, called Atlas, which looked less practical to us - but to be fair we have not tried it.

 I found the writing itself to be the less time-consuming part.
 Writing a technical book includes:
 - the research: keeping track of the latest research, the latest tools, the latest methods, the latest news on the subject